prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

 *onInit* : A JavaScript function that is called when the SDK is finished initialising.
 You can use this function to perform a common task, such as authenticating the user when the SDK is ready.

 ```
-    //Callback to handle when the SDK is initialised and ready to go
+    //Callback to handle when the SDK is initialized and ready to go
     function onInit(){
-    	console.log("Initialised");
+    	console.log("Initialized");
     }
 ```